AstarNetwork/astar-docs/docs/wasm/sc-dev/tools.md

 How it works?
 You simply input your code to Solidity and in a few seconds get your ink! smart contract.
 Since the code was produced automatically, it is always good idea to check it by a human (and build it) to find some potential flaws, but the hardest part (rewriting the code) is already done!

-## Typechian-Polkadot
+## Typechain-Polkadot
-[Typechain-Polkadot] is also one of [Brushfam] maintaned tools, created to improve developers’ experience with frontend usage of ink! smart contracts and also a deployment and integration testing by providing typescript types for ink! smart contracts.
+[Typechain-Polkadot] is also one of [Brushfam] maintained tools, created to improve developers’ experience with frontend usage of ink! smart contracts and also deployment and integration testing by providing typescript types for ink! smart contracts.

-This tool can build your contracts, then create the artifcats and based on that, it will create the typescript classes which you can integrate in your UI or typescript tests.
+This tool can build your contracts, then create the artifacts and based on that, it will create the typescript classes which you can integrate in your UI or typescript tests.

 ## Solang
 [Solang](https://solang.readthedocs.io/en/latest/) is a Solidity Compiler for Solana and Substrate.
 Using Solang, you can compile smart contracts written in Solidity for Solana and [Parity Substrate](https://substrate.io/).
 It uses the [llvm](https://www.llvm.org/) compiler framework to produce WebAssembly (WASM) or BPF contract code.
 As result, the output is highly optimized, which saves you in gas costs or compute units.